SwiftSeal/resistify/README.md

 ![Conda Downloads](https://img.shields.io/conda/dn/bioconda/resistify)

 Resistify is a program which classifies plant NLRs by their protein domain and motif architecture.
-It is designed to be lightweight - no manual database installations or tricky dependencies here!
+It is designed to be lightweight - no manual database installations* or tricky dependencies here!

+\**Optional database not included!*

 ![terminal](assets/terminal.png)